jose-perez02/edenAP_detrend/README.md

 2. Photometry procedure occasionally give NaN's values in the reference stars light curves.
 Find out why!

 3. In order to evaluate aperture/reference star ranking, it might be useful to include radial plots, FWHM fits plots, etc.

+4. Come up with procedure to deal with nearby background stars during photometry procedure and aperture selection.